 Zoom Instructions – Live Captioning

 - Once the Zoom room is setup for live captioning, attendees can enable/disable the CC button to see captioning.
-For better experience, use the external ICS (Internet Caption Stream) weblink, which we will provide you with in the confirmation email that you receive after booking a captioner; and share this ICS weblink with your attendees to view caption on their computer or mobile devices using a web browser.
+Alternatively, share the external ICS (Internet Caption Stream) weblink, which we will provide you with in the confirmation email that you receive after booking a captioner; and share this ICS weblink with your attendees to view caption on their computer or mobile devices using a web browser.
 There’s nothing to install including plugin/extension/addon for web browser.
 When viewing caption using the ICS weblink on a computer, it’s recommend to view using a second monitor or on a second device (e.g. laptop or tablet).

 - Free automated loop test are available on request, contact email@example.com to schedule a test ahead of time.